softwareconstruction240/softwareconstruction/chess/0-chess-moves/getting-started.md

 ![open intellij](open-intellij.png)

-## Turn off IntelliJ Ultimate AI
+## Turn off AI

 > [!WARNING]
 > **Using AI generated code in this course is not permitted.** Failing to follow the instruction in this section will be considered **cheating**.

+All AI coding tools need to be turned off for this project.
+We want you to understand the code you write, and having AI author the code for you can be a hinderance to your learning.
+If you have some sort of AI coding assistant (like Copilot) that comes by default with your IDE, you need to turn that **off**.
+Using AI to write your code may flag our plagiarism detection system.
+If you are unsure about your use of AI, check the syllabus in Canvas, or ask one of the instructors.

-If you are using IntelliJ Ultimate Edition, it comes with a local deep learning model, and possibly a cloud LLM that will help finish lines.
+Specifically, if you are using the IntelliJ Ultimate Edition, it comes by default with a local deep learning model, and possibly a cloud LLM that will help finish lines.
 (This feature does not come with the Community edition).
-While this is normally a helpful feature, we want you to understand the code you write.
-Using AI to write you code may flag our plagiarism detection system.
 To turn off Full Line code completion, follow these steps:

 1. Go to IntelliJ Settings by either pressing `ctrl`/`⌘` + `,` or by going to File > Settings.
 1. A new _Settings_ window should have opened.
 Select Editor > General > Inline Completion on the left-hand side.